-Foster care requires a dedicated individual or family to take a greyhound into their home and spend six weeks assisting the greyhound to learn behaviours that are desirable in a domestic pet.
+Foster care requires a dedicated individual or family to take a greyhound into their home, assisting the greyhound to learn behaviours that are desirable in a domestic pet.
 Foster carers assist the greyhound with the transition from life in a kennel environment to life in a family home.

-It is important that once a routine is set for the greyhound, it can be maintained.
+It is important that once a routine is set for the greyhound, it is maintained.
 Greyhounds thrive on consistency and settle quite well once they know and understand what is expected of them, where they are going, when they get fed etc.

 Feedback is a key factor in the success of foster care.
-During the foster care period you will be asked to provide regular feedback to the Foster Care Coordinator to ensure the foster process is going smoothly and any undesirable characteristics or behaviours are identified before becoming problem behaviours.
+During the foster care period you will be asked to provide regular feedback to the Foster and Adoption Officer to ensure the foster process is going smoothly and any undesirable characteristics or behaviours shown by your greyhound are identified before they become problem behaviours.

 Preparing a greyhound for adoption is what the foster care period is all about - getting the greyhound out and about in the real world and introducing it to different environments, people and animals.
-This will ensure it is ready for whatever circumstances it may ultimately encounter in its future home.
-The primary aim during the foster care period is for the greyhound to achieve its green collar – making it exempt from muzzling in South Australia.
+This will help ensure your foster greyhound is ready for whatever circumstances it may ultimately encounter in its future home.

 We've found a forever home for your foster greyhound!

-Although this moment can be mixed with some sadness (as you have probably grown quite fond of your foster greyhound), it does mean you have done a great job as a foster carer.
-Once we have matched your foster greyhound to a new owner they will contact you to arrange a 'meet and greet' with you and the greyhound.
-GAP SA can provide advice on how to do this, especially if there are other dogs or pets involved.
-If all goes well, your foster greyhound will be off to their new home very soon!
+Although this moment can be mixed with some sadness (as you have probably grown quite fond of your foster greyhound), it does mean you have done a great job as a foster carer!
+Once we have identified a successful applicant for your foster hound, a the new owner will contact you to arrange a 'meet and greet' with you and the greyhound.
+We will ask you to bring your foster greyhound to GAP SA for a meet and greet with its new family, and if everything goes well, for the adoption!

-If you do fall in love with your foster greyhound you may apply to keep it.
-If this does happen, please let us know as soon as possible into the foster period.
+The answer is yes!
+If you do fall in love with your foster greyhound you can keep them – we affectionately call this a ‘Foster Fail’!
+If you and the family have fallen head over heels for your greyhound and wish to keep them all for yourselves, please let us know as soon as possible into the foster period.